QuSpin/QuSpin/README.md

 ```python
 basis.get_vec(v)
 ```
-This function converts a state in the symmetry reduced basis to the full basis.
+This function converts a state defined in the symmetry-reduced basis to the full basis.
 ---arguments---

 * v:
   1. 1-dim array which contains the state
-  2. 2-dim array which contains multiply states in the columns
+  2. 2-dim array which contains multiple states in the columns

 RETURNS:
-state or states in the full Hilbert space.
+state or states in the full basis.

 ```python
 basis.get_proj(dtype)
 ```
-This function returns the transformation from the symmetry reduced basis to the full basis
+This function returns the transformation from the symmetry-reduced basis to the full basis
 ---arguments---

 * dtype: data type to cast projector matrix in.